-A limited access gate is proposed to be located at the north end of the project where Callahan Way currently terminates, however pursuant to Municipal Code Section 17.52.130, a use permit is required to address design, location, and operational requirements.
-This use permit will be processed separately from this entitlement application.
+A limited access gate is proposed to be located at the north end of the project where Callahan Way currently terminates.
+Pursuant to Municipal Code Section 17.52.130, a use permit is required to address design, location, and operational requirements.
+A use permit application is included with the proposed entitlement package.
 A separate emergency access only gate was approved as part of the Remainder Parcel Entitlement for Obsidian (TTM 21-002) at the intersection of Dorrance Drive and Obsidian Place.